-Expert input and team engagement: Bringing the affordable housing technology leads, coordinators, stakeholders and municipal liaisons to communicate to enable better product design was the goal for this effort.
+Subject Matter Expert input and team engagement: Bringing the affordable housing technology leads, coordinators, stakeholders and municipal liaisons to communicate and enable better product design was the goal for this effort.

 Research Methods: Interviews, heuristic review of current affordable housing websites, community discussion, developers’ feedback.

 Communication for a team of people with disparate backgrounds is a challenge when you have to code and build something together that serves a third party- here the public at large.
-It is furthermore a challenge when the task is a volunteer effort for some and is a job for some others on the team.
 The key stakeholders are the public, the users who need the technology to better their lives.
-This disparate team sometimes speaks different languages.
+This disparate team sometimes speaks different languages and has different perspectives.
 But in order to innovate successfully, this team needs to talk to each other and communicate well.

 This is where my expertise came in- I created the setting to enable conversations to happen.
 It is a fulfilling effort to not use a survey but use empathy, to connect first at a level that is about the person and about the moment (context), and then the questions and answers arrive and get addressed quite easily.
-I work with a bullet-ed list of queries that come from the developers and users and it is a fruitful exercise in writing a story for each participant-stakeholder.
+I work with a bulleted list or a discussion guide that come from input from developers and users and it is a fruitful exercise in writing a story for each participant-stakeholder.
 Code for Princeton’s community of developers and designers communicate on Slack and GitHub to accomplish the back end and front end of the “calculator” they are working on for Affordable Housing in Princeton.

-The back-and-forth of the conversation, translating the social, the municipal cause of providing housing and technological innovation happening with the volunteers, is the “Research in the Margins” or maybe Lean Research.
-This piece served as a missing element in the overall picture, something that maybe got left in the margins when folks work.
+The back-and-forth of the conversation, translating the social, the municipal cause of providing housing and technological innovation happening with the volunteers, is the “Research in the Margins”.
+This piece served as a missing element in the overall picture, something that got left in the margins when folks work.
 The conversation was part of the hack night hosted at the Princeton Public Library on August 8, 2016 where the municipal liaison Ms. Christy Peacock spoke to the developers explaining to them the critical nature of each sale/rental that entails the affordable housing process.

 It feels just about right to say this: the developer, the liaison, the designer and the public are all participants in this conversation and to me they are all key stakeholders.
 One can start with the public as a primary here but each participant in the conversation takes on a unique role and plays it out till the very end and this is what brings in the energy to the work we do.
 Each member of the team has a role to play and is unique.

-The work done by volunteers at CfP is to build and design websites and apps for Princeton residents -the public at large.
-Although, these are at no cost to anyone and are available for public use, a lot can happen when there are a motivated set of volunteers.
+The work done at CfP is to build and design websites and apps for Princeton residents -the public at large.
 The project on affordable housing organizations in Princeton caters to a different demographic and categories of people and the task is to create a calculator to find out eligibility.
 This is a work in progress and more insights to come as we move along.
 In case you are interested to find out more about Code for Princeton, email us at email@example.com and join us at our Meetups.

 Insights for users: The outcomes were interesting for the developers.
 It was well established that in-person conversations between the AH organizations and the public was the way to go forward and it did not have to be an online communication.